 For some plans, the consumer’s share of expenses may come in the form of large deductibles (e.g. above $5,000) with low out-of-pocket costs for services received after the deductible is satisfied.
 For other plans, the deductible might be low but the consumer would be responsible for a significant percentage of the cost of every covered medical service he or she receives.

 The examples above show significant differences between deductibles and coinsurance even though the plans offer the same essential benefits and cap the maximum out-of-pocket expenses at $8,150 for individuals in 2020.
 It’s also important to remember that coverage depends on you using the plan’s approved healthcare providers.
 Using a doctor or hospital outside of that network could result in significantly higher cost-shares.

 It is estimated that the Bronze Plan requires higher cost-sharing for consumers than the typical employer-based plan.
 Moreover, people who are insuring family members along with themselves will have higher out-of-pocket limits as well as higher premiums.
 However, with respect to families, the income limits for government subsidies are also higher.

 Small business Bronze Plans are known as "group plans" since a single plan covers a collection of employees.
-Typically a group plan can obtain lower rates as compared to an individual purchasing identical coverage.
+Typically a group plan can obtain lower rates compared to an individual purchasing identical coverage.
 The larger the firm is, the greater its purchasing power.
 The Affordable Care Act requires companies employing 50 or more workers to provide health insurance to their employees or face a monetary penalty.
 Additionally, employee premiums cannot exceed 9.5% of household income or the employer can face penalties.
-For more information on small business health insurance and the Affordable Care Act, see our Small Business Health Insurance article.
+For more information on small business health insurance and the Affordable Care Act, see our Small Business Health Insurance page.